 Is your German client not paying you?
 What is the official dunning procedure and etiquettes for unpaid invoices in Germany?
 Learn how to write a friendly reminder and Mahnung to your German client.

 !Don’t forget to download the payment reminder samples at the end of this post!

-The freelance life can be hard on bank accounts.
+Freelance life can be hard on bank accounts.
 Drastic irregular income makes solid budgeting almost impossible.

 Do you know what makes this even more difficult?
 Clients who don’t pay on time.

-Last fall I secured a large budget project with a corporate client.
+Last fall I secured a large-budget project with a corporate client.
 Long story short, after paying the first milestone promptly, they missed the payment deadline for the second and third milestones.

 Nearly €8000 in unpaid invoices just before Christmas – talk about timing.

 After much sweat and tears, I managed to retrieve all my owed funds by using the standard German dunning procedure.
 It only took about 8 weeks *phew*

 If you are a freelancer it’s likely that at some point you’re going to come across a client who doesn’t pay you on time (or not at all!).
 No one ever likes to constantly nag clients to get paid.

 So what do you do when it comes to unpaid invoices from clients?